|

 P.S.
 My new edition of The Dividing Line Histories of William Byrd II of Westover, will be published on November 1, 2013, by the University of North Carolina Press for the Omohundro Institute for Early American History and Culture.
 For further details see the UNCP listing.

-And the book is available from Amazon
+And the book is available from

 Quotation from Jorge Luis Borges, "Nota sobre (hacia) Bernard Shaw" (1951).